tobias-liaudat/tobias-liaudat.github.io/about.md

 [![]({{ site.url }}{{ site.baseurl }}{{ site.image_path }}/cosmostat_logo.jpg){:.img_float}](http://www.cosmostat.org/)

-*I am currently a PhD student working on the crossroads of inverse problems, machine learning and cosmology.* *I enjoy including the underlying physics of our problem into the inverse problem with the help of Machine Learning to build novel and better methodologies that can tackle the challenges raised in Cosmology by future missions.*
+*During my PhD I worked on the crossroads of inverse problems, machine learning and cosmology.* *I enjoy including the underlying physics of our problem into the inverse problem with the help of Machine Learning to build novel and better methodologies that can tackle the challenges raised in Cosmology by future missions.*

-I work at the [CosmoStat](http://www.cosmostat.org) laboratory, based on the [Astrophysics department](http://irfu.cea.fr/dap/) of the [CEA-Saclay](http://www.cea.fr) research center.
+I did my PhD at the [CosmoStat](http://www.cosmostat.org) laboratory, based on the [Astrophysics department](http://irfu.cea.fr/dap/) of the [CEA-Saclay](http://www.cea.fr) research center.
 My supervisors are [Jean-Luc Starck](http://jstarck.cosmostat.org) and [Martin Kilbinger](http://www.cosmostat.org/people/kilbinger).
 The CosmoStat laboratory comprises researchers with different backgrounds, mostly in cosmology, signal processing and machine learning, working in synergy to solve the new challenges arriving in Cosmology.

-I am one of CosmoStat's [CosmosClub](http://www.cosmostat.org/category/events/cosmosclub) organisers, our group seminar/journal club.
-If you are interested in giving a talk and meeting the group feel free to [contact me](mailto:tobiasliaudat@gmail.com).
+I was one of CosmoStat's [CosmosClub](http://www.cosmostat.org/category/events/cosmosclub) organisers, our group seminar/journal club.

 ## The PhD